Door Pressure Gauge

 Door Pressure Gauge - Check out our extensive inventory below.

 Doors present some of the most common accessibility issues.
 They may be too “heavy” and require too much force to open.
 Heavy doors are especially difficult for people with disabilities and seniors with limited upper body strength and/or skills in using their hands.
 They may close too quickly for some people to pass through easily.
 People who move slowly or use mobility devices like wheelchairs or walkers may not be able to pass through fast enough.
 Fortunately, these common problems can often be resolved by simply adjusting door closers.
+In that case, considering door movement speed is important.
 Follow these steps to make sure your doors are accessible to all.

 What if my business is tax exempt?